gabbyruiz/Ruiz-EDA-2022/SACposter.md

 Nutrient deposition and runoff often contaminate the surrounding area of application.
 A study completed on the effects of urbanization on species richness showed that under circumstances of urbanization, species richness almost always decreases (McKinney 2008).
-This, paired with our results that have shown a higher average species richness in control plots as compared to plots with NPK additives, could implicate that as urban growth and sprawl increase, we will see a decrease of native species richness as more land is maintained with chemical control including fertilizers, herbicides, and pesticides.
-There is also evidence that suggests that the use of NPK fertilizers could increase the amount of exotic species richness, thus decreasisng the number of native species richness in prairie landscapes (Seableem 2013).
+There is also evidence that suggests that the use of NPK fertilizers could increase the amount of exotic species richness, thus decreasing the number of native species richness in prairie landscapes (Seabloom 2013).
+Our results did not show significance in native and nonnative species between both sites, but North Pond control plots do have higher species richness than plots with fertilizer.
+This may be due to the natural variability between sites, because Houston is warmer and drier than North Pond.

-This result is often misinterpreted, as fertilizers have a tendency to increase biomass.
-This creates the illusion that there is a healthy environment because there is more plant matter, but an analysis of species richness will often times reveal that, as we have seen in our work at the MSUM RSC, chemicals decrease species richness.
+This result could be misinterpreted, as this analysis did not include biomass and percent cover data.
+To get a better understanding of the current status of the two sites and how fertilizers impact native prairies, I would recommend further analyses that include and breakdown biomass and percent cover.

 ###### ![](images/biomass.jpg)